Digital SLR photography — a beginner’s guide to bird photography (continued)

 Birds will often crouch down before taking off.
 So if you have a bird in focus and it suddenly crouches down, immediately start firing in a fast burst.
 Chances are you might get a great shot of the bird with its wings outstretched and taking off.
 This can be be the best way to get flight shots of really small birds.
 Keep in mind though, that with the very small ones you still might not be quick enough.

 When I describe this method of photographing landing birds I must admit I’m really only talking about medium-to-large birds.
-For small birds it all happens so fast that I consider myself lucky just to get any sharp shot of the bird in the air!
+For small birds it all happens so crazy-fast that I consider myself lucky just to get any sharp shot of the bird in the air!

 Standing in the open is going to make you noticed just as much by birds as people.
 So I’ve found that leaning on a post or a tree can do wonders when dealing with easily spooked birds.
 It seems to minimise the number of shapes the bird sees, which makes it somehow less scary for them.